voinoid/blog/data/blog/template-projects.md

 Things that you should include are:

-* Readme
+- Readme
-* standard env files for your setup
+- standard env files for your setup
-* development and production environment definitions
+- development and production environment definitions
-* deployment files
+- deployment files
-* CI/CD templates and scripts
+- CI/CD templates and scripts
-* standard secret name
+- standard secret name
-* formatting rules, pre-commit workflows
+- formatting rules, pre-commit workflows

-In addition, the template should define everything you would use repetitively.
+This is not an exhaustive list.
+Include everything you would use repetitively.

 # how to use templates